-Oregon Gov. Tina Kotek has asked PeaceHealth to delay its transition away from a local emergency physician group to staff its emergency rooms in three Lane County hospitals for 180 days.
+Oregon Gov. Tina Kotek has urged PeaceHealth to delay and reconsider its transition away from a local emergency physician group to staff its emergency rooms in three Lane County hospitals.

-The request, sent to PeaceHealth Oregon’s Chief Hospital Executive Jim McGovern Wednesday, comes after PeaceHealth announced it would end its decades long relationship with Eugene Emergency Physicians in favor of ApolloMD, a Georgia based staffing company.
+The request for a six-month delay, sent to PeaceHealth Oregon’s Chief Hospital Executive Jim McGovern Wednesday, comes after PeaceHealth announced it would end its decades long relationship with Eugene Emergency Physicians in favor of ApolloMD, a Georgia based staffing company.

 That company, which staffs 100 emergency departments across the country, recently created a new entity, Lane Emergency Physicians, LLC, to staff PeaceHealth’s local emergency departments.